 “They all talked nonstop.
 That is, if you didn’t intervene.
 They were accustomed to being interrupted.
 Whoever was hungrier to speak, spoke.
 I wasn’t hungry in that same way.
 I was hungry to listen.
 Sandro said I was his little green-eyed cat at these parties.
 A cat studying mice, he said, and I said it was more like a cat among dogs, half-terrified.
 ‘You shouldn’t be,’ he said.
 ‘You always have something interesting to say, but you withhold it.
 The only one besides me who knows you,’ he said, ‘is Ronnie.’
 Which sent a curious wave through me.
 I wanted to believe it was true that Ronnie knew me.”

 New York in the 70’s was in the midst of what will be remembered by many residents in the new millennium as being the decade of decline.
-Before hipsters, alt kids, and bruskers littered the streets there were an enormity of pimps, prostitutes, and criminals taking advantage of an economic downturn and the dark cloud more ominous and low hanging than usual caste over the city.
-With many businesses bankrupt and people unemployed, many turned to drugs, alcohol and the overwhelming amount of gentleman’s clubs and 25 cent peep shows found on the streets for distraction from life’s troubles.
-A city in such disrepair that even taking public transit may not assure you your way out.
+Before hipsters, alt kids, and bruskers littered the streets there were an enormity of pimps, prostitutes, and criminals taking advantage of an economic downturn and the dark cloud more ominous and low hanging than usual that caste over the city.
+With many businesses bankrupt and people unemployed, many turned to drugs, alcohol and the overwhelming amount of gentleman’s clubs and economical 25 cent peep shows found on the streets for distraction from life’s troubles.
+A city in such disrepair that even taking public transit out of town may not assure you your way out.
 I am reminded of Travis Bickle from Taxi Driver looking for his next customer constantly thinking and finally saying ‘Thank God for the rain to wash the trash off the sidewalk.’

 This story deals with the topics of reality vs. fantasy and fate vs. chance.
 With art being at the centre stage there is a lot left for interpretation.
 Heavy on the irony given the untrustworthy nature of the supporting characters, Reno is often involved and around people, but never really fully understands who they are.
 To be seen but not noticed seems to be the mantra for many of the characters of this book.
 For all of the high-octane action, precarious sexual encounters, and civil volatility I found the story in general to lack much of a pulse.
 It more or less flatlined which seemed inconceivable given the totality of the subject matter and what would be safe to assume, the intention of the author.
 There are some really cool elements that should have been more explored but ultimately left me as a reader feeling unfulfilled.
 One of the more interesting aspects of the book became realized at the presence of one of the main characters Ronnie Fontaine and Giddle the performance artist.
-They are the epitome of the story and worth of a few laughs.
+They are the epitome of the story and worthy of a few laughs.
 I can also appreciate the author’s ability to make present the excruciating uncertainty of the past when it comes to people, places, and things whether it be New York, guns, art, status, Italy, women, politics or other interesting talking points.
+Some people will love this book, it just wasn’t for me.

 “I looked closer.
 There was a little depression in the center of my normally rounded chin.
 I had a chin cleft.
 It was showing.
 Maybe it was the powder but I think it was Giddle.
 She said the right kind of chin cleft was one that came and went, that you didn’t want a permanent cleft.
 It brought too much luck, and forced a terrible burden of joy on its bearer.
 Like Robert Mitchum, she said, who navigated a pussy wagon all over northern Mexico and drank paint thinner when he ran out of mescal, and would be destroyed by his cleft.
 Too deep, she said.
 Too strong.”